 Bennington is a medium-sized town located in the state of Vermont.
 With a population of 15,345 people and four constituent neighborhoods, Bennington is the sixth largest community in Vermont.

-Unlike some towns, Bennington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bennington are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bennington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bennington is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Bennington who work in office and administrative support (10.61%), sales jobs (9.91%), and personal care services (9.40%).

 Compared to the rest of the country, citizens of Bennington spend much less time in their cars: on average, their commute to work is only 17.85 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.